 Your score report will be available to you via your ETS testing account.
 It will provide information about your passing status and other performance information.
+Also provided is an explanation of how to read your score report.
 (See Test Scores and Passing Standards for information on the passing requirements for TExES tests.)

-Your scores are automatically added to your certification file and made available to TEA and to your EPP (if applicable).
-Your score report is for your information only; do not submit it with your application for certification.
+Your scores are automatically made available to TEA and to your EPP (if applicable).
+Your score report is for your information only; there is no need to send it to TEA or your EPP.
 Under no circumstances will ETS or TEA release your score information by phone, fax, email or in person.